weak-head/m4b-maker/README.md

 ## Overview

-M4B Audiobook Maker is a set of bash scripts designed to streamline the conversion of audio files into the M4B audiobook format.
-The suite includes `m4bify` for single audiobook conversion and `m4bulk` for efficient batch processing, with support for parallel execution to optimize processing times on multi-core systems.
+M4B Audiobook Maker is a set of bash scripts that simplify converting audio files into the M4B audiobook format.
+It includes `m4bify` for single conversions and `m4bulk` for batch processing, with parallel execution to speed up multi-core systems.

 **Key Features**

 - *Single Audiobook Conversion (`m4bify`)*\
-  Convert a collection of audio files (MP3, WAV, FLAC, etc.) from a specified directory into a single M4B file, complete with chapter markers.
-The script processes files in alphabetical order, ensuring proper playback sequence.
-Chapters are created by default based on metadata or file names, or optionally by using the  `--chapters-from-dirs` flag, which treats top-level subdirectories as separate chapters.
+  Combine audio files (MP3, WAV, FLAC, etc.) from a directory into a single M4B file with chapter markers.
+Files are processed alphabetically to ensure the correct playback order.
+Chapters are auto-generated from metadata or file names, or you can use the `--chapters-from-dirs` flag to create chapters from top-level subdirectories and specify a custom bitrate with the `--bitrate` flag.

 - *Batch Audiobook Conversion (`m4bulk`)*\
-  Automatically scans a root directory for audiobook subdirectories and converts them into M4B files in parallel.
-This optimizes processing time by distributing tasks across available CPU cores.
-Custom options, such as bitrate and chapter settings, can be passed directly to `m4bify` for each conversion task.
+  Scan a root directory for audiobook folders and convert them to M4B files in parallel.
+You can pass custom options like bitrate and chapter settings to `m4bify` for each task. `m4bulk` uses multiple worker threads to process audiobooks simultaneously, making batch conversions much faster.

-- *Parallel Processing*\
-  `m4bulk` supports parallel execution with customizable worker threads.
-This ensures that the system resources are efficiently used, and multiple audiobooks can be processed simultaneously, speeding up large batch conversions.

-- *Flexible Chapter Handling*\
-  Chapters can be automatically generated based on metadata, file names or directory structure.
-The `--chapters-from-dirs` option enables treating top-level subdirectories as chapters, with all files inside being processed recursively and alphabetically.

-- *Customizable Bitrate*\
-  The bitrate for audio encoding can be customized to balance file size and quality.
-By default, `m4bify` uses high-quality AAC VBR, but users can specify their preferred bitrate (e.g., 96k, 128k).

 - *Detailed Logging*\
-  Both scripts generate detailed logs, capturing the success or failure of each audiobook conversion.
-Logs include chapter information, audio durations, and any errors encountered.
-After batch processing, `m4bulk` also provides a summary of the entire operation, including the elapsed time and success/failure counts.
+  Both scripts create detailed logs with chapter info, durations, and any errors.
+After a batch run, `m4bulk` gives a summary with success/failure counts and total processing time, while `m4bify` creates a detailed log of a single audiobook conversion.

 ## Getting Started